RoseCityRobotics/common_platform/README.md

 🎉 Congratulations!
 You're all caught up for class 2 of the Engineering Boldly: AI Robotics Sprint!

 ## Class 2

+### Attach your camera and battery pack
+We will walk you through attaching your wide angle video camera to the robot as well as your battery pack.

 When you are ready to proceed, check out the next step on setting up teleoperation: [Keyboard Teleoperation Guide](https://common.rosecityrobotics.com/operations/daily_operations/KeyboardTeleop.html)

 ## Usage